Residency

 Charitable Contributions: תרומות

-Tax credit of 35% of the amount paid, to a recognized Israeli if total contributions exceed 190 NIS for the year (as of 2020).
-Maximum contribution is the lesser of 30% of taxable income or 9,350,000 NIS.
+Tax credit of 35% of the amount paid to a recognized Israeli Amuta (non-profit) if total contributions exceed 207 NIS for the year 2023.
+The maximum contribution is the lesser of 30% of taxable income or 10,354,816 NIS.

-Other credits are available for pension contributions, life insurance premiums, and additional credits for Israelis that lives in less central locations, etc…
+Other credits are available for pension contributions, life insurance premiums, and additional credits for Israelis who live in less central locations, etc.

 Employment in Israel-Salary Package:

-Below is a list of salary package an employee is entitled to get from his employee:
+Below is a list of salary packages an employee is entitled to get from his employee:

-- Annual vacation leave (up to number of days required by law and fixed by seniority)
+• Annual vacation leave (up to the number of days required by law and fixed by seniority).

-- Pension-As required by law; Since 2008, employers are required to fund a pension with equal contributions from the employer and employee.
-The stipulated minimum pension fund contributions is 18.5% of gross salary.
+• Pension – As required by law; Since 2008, employers have been required to fund a pension with equal contributions from the employer and employee.
+The stipulated minimum pension fund contributions are 18.5% of gross salary.
 The employer generally pays 6.5% towards pension funding and 6% towards severance funding.
 The employee pays 6% towards pension funding.

-- Training Fund (Keren Hishtalmut)-Voluntary fund; The employer contributes 7.5 % of the base salary while the employee contributes 2.5 % of base salary (up to a maximum of salary as published for the specific year).
+• Training Fund (Keren Hishtalmut) – Voluntary fund; The employer contributes 7.5 % of the base salary while the employee contributes 2.5 % of the base salary (up to a maximum salary as published for the specific year).
 The employer’s contribution is not taxable to the employee and the fund is not taxed on any income generated.
-After three years, the employee can withdraw all the contributions tax free if used for professional education.
-After six years, the contributions can be withdrawn tax free and used for anything.
+After three years, the employee can withdraw all the contributions tax-free if used for professional education.
+After six years, the contributions can be withdrawn tax-free and used for anything.

 Two jobs: תאום מס

-If one is working for two employers, he is required by law to receive confirmation from the tax authorities regarding the amount of tax to be deducted on the additional salary.
+If one is working for two employers, he is required by law to receive confirmation from the tax authorities regarding the amount of tax to be deducted from the additional salary.

 Corporate Tax